RamzesIX/med-app-fe/README.md

 The resulted build includes the production environment configuration.

 ### App environment
 - Default dev environment configuration can be found in `.env` file.
-Note that you should use `env.local` file during development in order to override the configuration locally.
-Thus, copy `.env` file and rename it to `.env.local` and feel free to make any changes.
+Note that you can use `env.local` file during development in order to override the configuration locally.
 - Production environment configuration can be found in `.env.production` file.

+#### Configuration

+The following environment variables are used for project configuration:

+- `APP_API` - URI to the server API

+### Further development

+Please check [TODO file](TODO.md) to see the tasks.